Encrypt-S/navd/README.md

 is extremely stable and has been in production use since October 2013.

-It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Navcoin Core.
+It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as NavCoin Core.
 We have taken great care to avoid navd causing a fork to the block chain.
 It includes a full block validation testing framework which contains all of the 'official' block acceptance tests (and some additional ones) that is run on every pull request to help ensure it properly follows consensus.
-Also, it passes all of the JSON test data in the Navcoin Core code.
+Also, it passes all of the JSON test data in the NavCoin Core code.

 It also properly relays newly mined blocks, maintains a transaction pool, and relays individual transactions that have not yet made it into a block.
 It